eea flag

 Investment in knowledge development and implementation

 Horizon Europe is the EU’s key funding programme for research and innovation until 2027.
 Equipped with a budget of €95.5 billion, it tackles climate change, helps to achieve the UN’s Sustainable Development Goals, and boosts the EU’s competitiveness and growth.
-It offers numerous funding opportunities for research and innovation on the health effects of climate change, notably under the so-called health cluster, but possibly also in other specific programmes.
+It offers numerous funding opportunities for research and innovation on the health effects of climate change, notably under the so-called health cluster.
+Six ongoing European research and innovation projects focus on climate change impacts on health and collaborate within the Climate-Health Cluster to increase the societal and policy impact of EU-funded research linked to climate, health and policy.

-The information on the research projects and results funded by the previous EU framework programme Horizon 2020, is available in the Resource Catalogue of the Observatory.
+The information on the research projects funded by the ongoing and previous EU framework programmes is available in the Resource Catalogue of the Observatory.

 Language preference detected